vcvpaiva/NLIMath/README.md

 A proposed golden set of extracted concepts is in 300sent_concepts_union_set.txt.

-Short guidelines for mathematician annotation  of  agreed:
+Short guidelines for mathematician annotation already  agreed:

 1. Try to treat math concepts as blackboxes, as much as possible.